rjsmethurst/starpy/README.md

 Data inputs occur with the starfpy.py file, all necessary functions are in the posterior.py file.

 You can generate a look up table in two colours with lookup.py or you can use the full functions that take a give SFH and calculate the SED at each time step defined with the fluxes.py file.

-You must also extract the necessary SPS models into .ised_ASCII files with the extract.py file.
+You must also extract the necessary SPS models into ASCII files with the 'extract_bc03.py' file.